Sortelba/sortelba/README.md

 - `index.css`: Global styles and custom CSS.
 - `tailwind.config.js`: Configuration file for the Tailwind CSS framework.
 - `package.json`: Project metadata and dependencies.
+- `netlify.toml`: **Important:** This file contains the deployment settings for Netlify, preventing build errors.

 ## How to Add or Change Content